 The Office of Financial Aid uses a Cost of Attendance (COA) budget to calculate your estimated educational costs for the nine-month academic year.
 The components that make up the Cost of Attendance at Chicago-Kent College of Law include direct or billable expenses of Tuition & Fees, and the indirect or non-billable expenses of Room & Board, Books, Transportation and Miscellaneous/Personal Expenses.
 Each amount that we allot for budget components is based on data that our office collects through a student survey every year.
-Click to view the 2021-2022 Cost of Attendance Budget Components.
+Click to view the current academic year's Cost of Attendance Budget Components.

 COA - Specific to 1L Students